Transition metal dithiocarbamate complexes

 Transition metal dithiocarbamate complexes are coordination complexes containing one or more dithiocarbamate ligand, which are typically abbreviated R_{2}dtc^{−}.
 Many complexes are known.
-Several homoleptic derivatives have the formula M(R_{2}dtc)_{n} where n = 2 and 3.
+Several homoleptic derivatives have the formula M(R_{2}dtc)_{n} where n = 2, 3 and 4.

 Ligand characteristics

 Main resonance structures of a dithiocarbamate anion.

-Dithiocarbamate anions are bidentate ligands that are classified as L-X ligand in the Covalent bond classification method.
+Dithiocarbamate anions, when bidentate, are classified as L–X ligands in the Covalent bond classification method.
 In the usual electron counting method, they are three-electron ligands.
 With respect to HSAB theory, they are classified as soft.

+Being intermediate in terms of ligand field strength, they form ferric complexes exhibit spin-crossover behavior.

-Because of the pi-donor properties of the amino substituent, the two sulfur centers show enhanced basicity relative to dithiocarboxylates.
+Because of the pi-donor properties of the amino substituents, the two sulfur centers show enhanced basicity relative to dithiocarboxylates.
 This situation is represented by the zwitterionic resonance structure that depicts a positive charge on N and negative charges on both sulfurs.
-This N to C pi-bonding results in partial double bond character for the C-N bond.
+This N-to-C pi-bonding results in partial double bond character for the C–N bond.
 Consequently, barriers to rotational about this bond are elevated.
-Another consequence of their high basicity, dithiocarbamates often stabilize complexes in some uncharacteristically high oxidation state (e.g., Fe(IV), Co(IV), Ni(III), Cu(III)).
+Another consequence of their high basicity, dithiocarbamates often stabilize complexes in some high oxidation states (e.g., Fe(IV), Co(IV), Ni(III), Cu(III)).

-Dithiocarbamate salts are easily synthesized.
-Many primary and secondary amines react with carbon disulfide and sodium hydroxide to form dithiocarbamate salts:
+Dithiocarbamate salts are easily synthesized by treating secondary amines with carbon disulfide in the presence of sodium hydroxide: